History of the Fund

 During the early years mergers accounted for significant growth for the NPF.
 In all, 37 local pension funds have merged into the NPF to date.
 Review a listing of local union pension funds that have merged with the NPF.
 Merged Pension Funds

 Over the years, the Fund has confronted a number of challenges to its funding status as a result of the merger of several underfunded pension plans, benefit structures, poorly performing investments, troubled financial markets, and changes in federal law.

 Since 2003, the Trustees have implemented a number of significant changes to contributions and benefit structures to improve funding.
 Unfortunately, since 2000 the Fund has had to confront two extraordinary crises in financial markets.
-Most recently, the Fund implemented a Rehabilitation Plan as required under the Pension Protection Act of 2006.
-This federal law allows underfunded pension funds to make significant changes to its Plan of benefits to help improve its funding position.
-Read more information on the Plan Status.
+In 2008, the Fund implemented a Rehabilitation Plan as required under the Pension Protection Act of 2006.
+This federal law allows underfunded pension funds to make significant changes to its Plan of benefits to help improve its funding position